On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: The analysis of the multiplier

-The cases when $|k-l|\geq1$ and $k=2$ or $l=2$ follow the same lines with the extra twist that here we will use the decay obtained from applying the nonstationary phase method (indeed in this case the phase function present in our symbol is highly oscillatory and has no stationary points).
-This procedure will be used a bit later when treating the off-diagonal part of the symbol $m_{22}$ and thus we will save a more detailed exposition for later.
-Alternatively one can use the paraproduct estimates described in \cite{Liunif}.
+The cases $|k-l|\geq1$ and $k=2$ or $l=2$ follow from the decay obtained by applying the nonstationary phase method (indeed in this case the phase function appearing in our symbol is highly oscillatory and has no stationary points).
+This procedure will be used a bit later when treating the off-diagonal part of the symbol $m_{22}$ (see Claim 1 below) and thus we will not insist on details here.